BT Mobile review 2021

 Tariffs and plans

 BT offers a range of contract and SIM-only deals, but you have to be a broadband customer to get its cheapest prices.
-At the time of writing, BT broadband customers automatically get a discount each month and this situation, as at the start of 2020, has now persisted for nearly two years.
+At the time of writing, BT broadband customers automatically get a £5 discount each month on BT Mobile SIM deals and this situation has now persisted for over three years.

-It has a wide range of data offerings, but strangely there is still no unlimited option.
+BT has a wide range of data offerings, but strangely there is still no unlimited option.
 That is odd these days since most providers do offer one – it is rapidly becoming the norm.
-However, all contracts and SIM-only deals do come with free minutes and texts.
+However, all contracts and SIM-only deals do come with unlimited minutes and texts.

 The lowest data plan comes with just 1GB of data.
 The plans become more interesting on the higher levels, as you get free BT Sport through the BT app.
 This gives you access to the UEFA Champions League and UEFA Europa league matches, plus top games from the Premier League and FA Cup to watch solely on your phone – for which you will need a sizeable amount of data.
 100GB is the top data cap for BT Mobile at the time of writing.

-BT's SIM-only plans all come on a 12-month contract – there are no 30-day options on offer.
+BT's SIM-only plans all come on either a 12-month contract or a 24-month contract – there are no 30-day options on offer.
 There are several data options available, ranging from minimal to generous, which should cover the requirements of most customers.
+The 24-month contracts work out cheaper than the 12-months ones.

-The BT Family SIM is a money-saving scheme whereby if more than one member of your household is using BT Mobile, you can claim a reduced price for each additional SIM.
+The BT Family SIM is a money-saving scheme whereby if more than one member of your household is using BT Mobile, you can claim a 20% discount on each additional SIM.
 Plus, while the first Family SIM has a 12-month contract, any extras are on 30-day rolling plans, so you can cancel or chop and change at any time without penalty.
 (However, note that if you want BT Sport on a SIM-only deal you would need to purchase a monthly add-on.)

 Phone and device range